 • Swiss linguist Ferdinand Saussure

-• Connection between words and objects is arbitrary
+• The connection between words and objects is arbitrary

 • Language is socially constructed